yeahsmaggy/wequest/README.md

-# Wequest Web App
+# Wequest

->A resource and skill sharing web app focussed around event.
+> A resource and skill sharing web app focussed around events.

 ## History

 This started as a prototype for my MA final project.

 ## Prerequisites

 - [Drush](https://www.drupal.org/project/drush)